Holiday inspiration currently loading...

 Three nights on the Isle of Coll and three nights on the Isle of Tiree in the Scottish Hebrides.

-Prices based on 6 nights based on two adults sharing a double or twin ensuite room on a bed & breakfast basis.
+The price is based on two adults sharing a double or twin ensuite room for six nights on a bed & breakfast basis.
 This includes ferry travel from Oban to Coll, Coll to Tiree and Tiree to Oban for car and passengers, as well as a half day private tour with local guide on Coll.

 All itineraries and room types are presented subject to availability at specific hotels.